Back to Reputation Management

 Not all five-star reviews are created equal, are they?
 "Great food" is nice, but it's pretty useless as marketing.
 "The truffle arancini starter was so good we ordered a second round, and the natural wine list is one of the best in the city" – that's marketing gold.

 Specificity.
 They name-drop dishes, drinks, staff members, or specific experiences.
-Specific reviews are just more believable and, frankly, more useful when AI searches for recommendations.
+Specific reviews are just more believable and, frankly, more useful when people search for recommendations.

 Emotion.
 Reviews that describe how the experience felt – "the most relaxed evening we've had in months," "laughing so hard at the table next to us that we ended up all sharing dessert" – those are the ones that make other people think, "Yeah, I want that."